Admin and Operations

 running something on

-permanently in a data center somewhere and moons run on all your devices.
-Each
+data center somewhere and moons run on all your devices.
+Each planet can issue

 To generate a random moon from your planet, run: